vitaliiU/manual/js.md

 ### Function_Anonim

-fubction without name - can be passed as parameter other function
+Fubction without name - can be passed as parameter other function

 ```jsx
 const ex = function (x, y) {